-Additionally, to increase the quality and impact of the action, projects can integrate complementary activities to facilitate the active involvement of local staff and volunteers from the countries and communities in which they are implemented.
+Additionally, to increase the quality and impact of the action on local communities, projects could include complementary activities.
+They should also facilitate the active involvement of local staff and volunteers from the countries and communities in which they are implemented.